festusmaithyakcau/DATA-ENGINEERING/README.md

 There are three primary types of data that a data engineer will work with:

 1. **Structured**
-Structured data primarily comes from table-based source systems such as a relational database or from a flat file such as a comma separated (CSV) file.
+Structured data primarily comes from table-based source systems such as a relational database or from a flat file such as a comma-separated (CSV) file.
 The primary element of a structured file is that the rows and columns are aligned consistently throughout the file.

 2. **Semi-Structured**